 To become a member and receive service from Howard Electric Cooperative, you will be charged a membership fee of $25.
 For each additional meter, you will be charged a $25 deposit.
 Either the membership fee or deposit is applied to your final bill.
 You will be issued a refund check if your account has a credit balance.

 New Electric Service

-When you request a new meter where there has never been a meter before, you must sign an application, pay the membership fee of $25 and possibly pay a security deposit.
+When you request a new meter where there has never been a meter before, you must sign an application, an easement and pay the membership fee of $25 and possibly pay a security deposit.
 A cooperative employee will engineer the proposed electric service.
 New line extensions are constructed as provided for in Board Policy Number 219.

-When you request a meter to be installed where there has been a meter before, you will need to complete an application, pay a membership or deposit charge of $25 and possibly pay a security deposit.
+When you request a meter to be installed where there has been a meter before, you will need to complete an application, sign an easement, pay a membership or deposit charge of $25 and possibly pay a security deposit.
 If you are already a member of Howard Electric, your membership fee or deposit can be transferred to your new account.

 All consumers of a temporary nature, to whom the Cooperative extends its line and which later must be removed upon termination of service, shall pay the total cost of construction and estimated removal, minus credit for salvageable material.

 The Cooperative will base your security deposit upon your credit rating.
 If after one year of no late payments with Howard Electric, the member may request to have their credit report rerun, and if their credit has improved, the cooperative may refund, on the members bill, a portion of the deposit.
 Otherwise, the deposit will be credited to your account upon disconnection of your service, less any amount due to the cooperative.

 The General Manager of the Cooperative, at his discretion, may require an additional security deposit on questionable accounts.